rlbartle/axpi-fpga/README.md

 This module is part of a project utilising a Raspberry Pi to send audio out of multiple SPDIF outputs.
 The module interfaces with a closed source userspace app which feeds it Raw PCM data.

+The test directory contains some pertinent userspace code for sending data to the module.